CiprianFlorin-Ifrim/UR10_Ball_Trajectory_Vector/README.md

 # Object Finder/Catcher Algorithm with Sequence Memorization
 Program for catching a flying/static object thrown into the robot workspace with a UR10 arm, without direct axis movements, inside the ROS ecosystem.
-The video demonstration is available on YouTube unlisted: https://youtu.be/ZkYYVmsR97o
+The video demonstration is available on YouTube: https://youtu.be/ZkYYVmsR97o

 **RESOURCES:**
 1) https://www.universal-robots.com/articles/ur/application-installation/what-is-a-singularity/